The Hitchhiker's Guide to Diplomacy Leigh Turner

 Writing “The Hitchhiker’s Guide to Diplomacy” – how was it?

 Overall, I was lucky to have a cool publisher and an excellent translator.
-The process of writing was challenging; the editing sensitive; and the finished product – which I have not, at the time of writing, yet held in my hand – looks likely to be beautiful.
-It has been 18 months of hard work.
-But I hope many readers will find it a gripping and instructive book.
+The process of writing was challenging; the editing sensitive; and the finished product is beautiful.
+It was 18 months of hard work.
+But many readers have found it a gripping and instructive book.

 The Hitchhiker’s Guide to Diplomacy – Wie Diplomatie die Welt erklärt was published in German on 12 April 2023.
 You can buy it direct from Czernin Verlag, or from good bookshops, particularly in Austria, Germany or Switzerland.
 Or you can buy it from Amazon.
 Do have a look.
 If you like it, reviews are welcome!